-3.3 At times, most commonly under Scottish law, the pension sharing order will specify a monetary amount ("MA").
-In this case, the appropriate percentage for the pension debit (the "appropriate percentage") should be calculated as the ratio of the monetary amount and the cash equivalent of the member's benefits based on the member's total service at the Transfer day ("CE"):
+- 3.3 At times, most commonly for divorces in England and Wales, the pension sharing order will specify the percentage of the member's benefits that the ex-partner will be entitled to (the 'appropriate percentage'). - 3.4 At other times, most commonly under Scottish law, the pension sharing order will specify a monetary amount ("MA").
+In this case, the appropriate percentage for the pension debit ("the appropriate percentage") should be calculated as the ratio of the monetary amount and the cash equivalent of the member's benefits based on the member's total service at the Transfer day ("CE"):